ta4j/ta4j-wiki/XLS-Testing.md

 ### Trading Record

 A criterion evaluates a trading record.
 There is no linear transaction cost if there is no trading record.
-To calculate() any criterion, a TimeSeries and a TradingRecord must be defined.
-As with indicator testing, the TimeSeries data is contained in columns A - F.  With this criterion the TradingRecord is represented in the "state" column (G).
+To calculate() any criterion, a BarSeries and a TradingRecord must be defined.
+As with indicator testing, the BarSeries data is contained in columns A - F.  With this criterion the TradingRecord is represented in the "state" column (G).
 A value of 0 represents "no shares held" (no open trade).
 A value of 1 represents "shares held" (open trade).
 A transition from 0 to 1 represents a BUY order filled at the row with the 1.
 A transition from 1 to 0 represents a SELL order filled at the row with the 0.
 The actual distribution of 1's and 0's does not matter, and was randomly generated for this example.

 Above, a BUY was filled on Feb 2, and a SELL was filled on Feb 23.
 Two additional columns, Buy (H) and Sell (I), have been added to aid interpretation and to simplify the formulas.
 It is important that these columns accurately reflect transitions in the in column (G) or the calculated criterion values will not be consistent with the trading record.